 Since Millar is completely self-taught, he has a unique and idiosyncratic style that draws on his sense for atmosphere and tendency to see the wonder in the smallest of moments.
 His first paintings began to explore his trademark ‘Gadgie’ characters — large working men in coats and flatcaps, often with children, almost always with their backs to the viewer.
 The bulky shoulders and oversized shoes of these characters emphasise the industrial nature of Millar’s surroundings.
 He also worked on landscapes, focusing on the factories these characters would frequent.

-Eventually Millar entered his work into the ‘Not the Turner Prize’ competition ran by a popular newspaper, where he was selected as a finalist and exhibited in London.
-After that, his work began to be exhibited all over the UK.
+Eventually Millar entered his work into the ‘Not the Turner Prize’ competition ran by a popular newspaper, where he was selected as a finalist out of some ten thousand entries, winning the chance to exhibit his work in London.
+After that, his work began to be shown all over the UK.
 Some of his most famous paintings include ‘Cowboys’, ‘Happy Days’ and ‘The Wonder Of It All’.

 Millar’s work struck a chord with the British public, capturing the hearts of many.
-His paintings grew in popularity, as epitomised by the recent sale of the original copy of ‘The Wonder Of It All’ for £100,000, making Millar one of only five Scottish artists to have sold a piece for that much in the past decade.
+His paintings grew in popularity, as epitomised by the recent sale of the original copy of ‘The Wonder Of It All’ for £100,000.
+This sale came about through the highly unlikely—though fitting, considering the origins of his first show—process of being cold called by a collector.
+This makes Millar one of only five Scottish artists to have sold a piece for such a price in the past decade.